Neurologic Physical Therapy Residency Program

 During a typical week, the resident will be in clinic five days in clinical practice (32 hours paid) including four hours non paid mentor session hours.
 The remainder of the week is spent completing resident directed activities as determined by the resident and program faculty.

 Where do the residents practice during the program?

 St. Jude Medical Center In-patient Rehab and Acute Rehab (Fullerton, California) and St Jude Medical Centers for Rehabilitation and Wellness Out-patient Services (Brea, California).

 What is required of applicants to apply to the program?

-- Provide 3 references 2 must be from past clinical instructors or employers
+- Provide three references; two must be from past clinical instructors or employers.

 - Applicants must have graduated from APTA accredited physical therapy education program

 - Valid license to practice in the State of California by August 2020